migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.NodeToClient.Recieve.RequestNext

 > Request the next update from the producer.
-The response can be a rollforward, a roll back or wait.
+The response can be a roll forward, a roll back or wait.

 From current configuration: